pavlova-iryna-s/education-flower-pots/README.md

-# `education-flower-pots` — self-education project based the seed for AngularJS apps
+# `education-flower-pots` — self-education project based on the seed for AngularJS apps

 This project is an application for step-by-step self-education of [AngularJS][angularjs] web app, which is based on the [seed for AngularJS apps][angular-seed].